git4nm/AirWallex_CodeChallege/README.md

   ### Change endpoint in the command
   1. Open file "CommandToExecute.txt" <br>
-  2. To change the endpoint: Change the value for parameter "-PURL" in 'testRunner' command <br>
+  2. To change the endpoint: Change the value for parameter "-PURL" in 'testrunner' command <br>
   3. Currently it is set as PURL="http://preview.airwallex.com:30001/bank"

   ### Execute test cases after changing command